Explicit Acyclic Models and (Co)Chain Operations: Functorial Contraction Procedure Chain Maps

+Instead of quoting Proposition \ref{6.2}, the observations about the simplicial map $\sigma$ and the two identical standard recursive procedures, along with agreement of both maps with the $AW$ map on $e \otimes N_*(EG)$, rather immediately implies $\gamma_{EC} = \gamma$ by induction. \end{proof}

+The result Proposition \ref{8.9} supplements the discussion in Subsection 7.3 concerning applications of the chain maps $\gamma$ and $\gamma_X$ to proofs of properties of Steenrod operations, especially the Adem relations.
+So Subsection 7.3 is important and could be re-read now.

-\subsection{Functorial Diagonals for Multisimplicial Sets}
+\subsection{*Functorial Diagonals for Multisimplicial Sets*}

-As another example of using contractions of models to construct functorial chain maps, we translate into our language some results of Medina-Mardones, Pizzi, and Salvatore [23] on multisimplicial sets.
-An {\it n-fold multisimplicial set} $X$ is a contravariant functor from the n-fold product of the simplex category with itself to sets, $\bold{\Delta}^n \to (Sets)$.
+As another example of using contractions of models to construct functorial chain maps, we translate into our language some results of Medina-Mardones, Pizzi, and Salvatore [23] on diagonals for multisimplicial sets.
+We will return to this example briefly in Section 14 in our discussion of the McClure-Smith surjection complex, but otherwise multisimplicial sets play no further role in our project.\\

+{\bf Contractible Models for Multisimplicial Sets.} An {\it n-fold multisimplicial set} $X$ is a contravariant functor from the n-fold product of the simplex category with itself to sets, $\bold{\Delta}^n \to (Sets)$.
 The representing objects can be interpreted as prisms $ P = P(m_1, \ldots, m_n) = \Delta^{m_1} \times \cdots \times \Delta^{m_n}$, with face and degeneracy operators in each variable.
 A multisimplicial set has a geometric realization $|X|$, which is a cell complex whose open cells are interiors of such prisms.
 The boundary operator is the prism boundary operator, which is the usual tensor product boundary operator in $N_*(\Delta^{m_1}) \otimes \cdots \otimes N_*(\Delta^{m_n})$.
 This tensor product is the cellular chain complex $C_*(P)$ of the prism and has a preferred tensor product contraction.
 For a multisimplicial set $X$, the cellular chain complexes of the prisms of $X$ fit together to give a (normalized) chain complex $C_*(X)$, which is the same as the ordinary cellular chain complex of $|X|$.\\